-Section 3.
-Reporting Procedure.
-Compatriots with information regarding conduct of another, which may support the proffering of charges pursuant to Section 1, should provide such information to the President General and the Executive Director.
-The report of information must (1) be submitted in writing; (2) be signed and dated by the Compatriot providing the information; (3) contain an affirmative statement that the facts presented are true, accurate, and complete to the knowledge of the Compatriot; and (4) contain signed statements of the asserted facts from knowledgeable individuals if the Compatriot did not possess personal knowledge of the asserted facts.
-If a complaint alleges a violation by the President General, the written complaint shall be submitted to the Secretary General and the Executive Director and all actions required by the President General set forth below shall be done by the Secretary General.
+a) Compatriots with information regarding the conduct of another, that may support the proffering of charges pursuant to Section 1 above, should provide such information to the President General or Executive Director.
+The report of information must: (1) be submitted in writing and under oath; (2) be signed and dated by the compatriot providing the information and (3) contain an affirmative statement that the facts presented are true, accurate, and complete to the best knowledge of the Compatriot, and (4) contain signed statements under oath of the asserted facts from knowledgeable individuals if the Compatriot did not possess personal knowledge of the asserted facts.
+If a complaint alleges a violation by the President General, the written complaint shall be submitted to the Secretary General or Executive Director, in which case all actions required by the President General set forth below shall be performed by the Secretary General.